 Another reason to level your Sinister Steel is that Katarina's full combo isn't actually Q E W R. It is Q E W R W, assuming she isn't CC'd, and the enemies didn't flash away from you.
 When you finish your Death Lotus (R), your Sinister Steel is almost off cooldown, so if the enemy tries to flee, you can start running after them, and use your Sinister Steel to either finish them off or to increase your movement speed, so that you can keep up with them.

 On the other side of the argument, are people who believe you should max your Bouncing Blades first.
 This has some good uses, but does not improve your overall damage, without buying massive AP items.
 Some reasons to max this are that it provides a great, reliable form of harass against the enemy mid-laner.
-Sometimes, however, this will not work in your favor, if the enemy mid-laner has a way of sustaining through harass, such as Swain's Ravenous Flock and Fiddlesticks's Drain, or if they can block your harass, such as Malphite's Granite Shield (God forbid that anyone play him as an AP mid), Cho'Gath's Carnivore (I've seen more people try him as an AP carry than I care to admit).
+Sometimes, however, this will not work in your favor, if the enemy mid-laner has a way of sustaining through harass, such as Swain's Ravenous Flock and Fiddlesticks's Bountiful Harvest, or if they can block your harass, such as Malphite's Granite Shield (God forbid that anyone play him as an AP mid), Cho'Gath's Carnivore (I've seen more people try him as an AP carry than I care to admit).

 Using your passive, Voracity